 Direct Support Professional

-To provide supervision and instruction to consumers with developmental or physical disabilities who are integrated into the community or other appropriate natural environments; develop and implement teaching strategies for enhancing consumer’s growth potential; maintain data collection for program accountability.
+UCP’s Direct Support Professional will provide supervision and instruction to consumers with developmental or physical disabilities who are integrated into the community or other appropriate natural environments; develop and implement teaching strategies for enhancing consumer’s growth potential; maintain data collection for program accountability.
 Responsible for maintaining the dignity, respect, health and safety of all program participants while instructing and supporting consumers in the pursuit of individual goals/objectives.

 SUPERVISOR: Program Manager